ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 ### Single VSI domain controller
 {: #adds-infra-domain-controllers-vsi}

-The following diagram shows the deployment pattern of the single VSI domain controller.
+The following diagram shows the deployment pattern of the single VSI domain controller:

 ![Single VSI domain controller diagram](../../images/adds-advsi.svg "Single VSI domain controller diagram"){: caption="Single VSI domain controller diagram" caption-side="bottom"}

 If you order the single VSI, it is recommended that you manually order a second VSI of the same type.
 Configure this VSI as a second domain controller to enable AD DS as a highly available service.

-The following table describes the VSI configuration.
+The following table describes the VSI configuration:

 | Parameter          | Specification                                 |
 |:-------------------|:----------------------------------------------|